antonindurieux/personal-website-offline-/_portfolio/1_Kaggle_Plant_Pathology_2021_competition.md

 ## 4. Data augmentation and dataset generation

-The next step will be to create tensorflow [datasets](https://www.tensorflow.org/api_docs/python/tf/data/Dataset){:target='_blank'} from our data, for the training and validation sets.
+The next step will be to create tensorflow [**datasets**](https://www.tensorflow.org/api_docs/python/tf/data/Dataset){:target='_blank'} from our data, for the training and validation sets.
 Datasets allow to work efficiently with TPUs by feeding them with data fast enough.
 Our input pipeline will :
 1. Read and decode images ;
 2. Crop them to their central square and resize them;
 3. Apply image augmentation to the training set, the output being 400 x 400 px images ;

-A key step of the pipeline is also to cache the dataset in memory at first iteration with the `dataset.cache()` method.
+A key step of the pipeline is also to **cache the dataset in memory** at first iteration with the `dataset.cache()` method.
 This way the training of our model will be way faster from the second iteration.
 This need to be applied before data augmentation, as we want to get different data augmentation at each epoch during the training.

 I tried various options for image augmentation but what seemed to work best was to not alter the original images too much, thus applying only subtle changes.
 We will apply changes to brightness, contrast and saturation.
-The images will also be flipped along their horizontal and vertical axis, and a small random crop (from 426x426 px to 400x400 px) will also be applied.
+The images will also be flipped along their horizontal and vertical axis, and a small random crop (from 426 x 426 px to 400 x 400 px) will also be applied.

 ```python
 IMG_HEIGHT_RESIZE = 426